-they both mean "again", but ever wondered what the actual difference is?
-It turns out, "again" can mean so many things, and German is being again super specific about things...
+they both mean "again", but have you ever wondered what the actual difference is?
+It turns out, "again" can mean so many things, and German is super specific about things... again.

 1. "Again" as as in "another time", "next time", or "once more"